Antibody Colocalization Microarray

-Our lab recently developed capillaric circuits (CCs) – advanced capillary microfluidic devices assembled from modular capillary fluidic elements similar to the design of electric circuits (Safavieh & Juncker, Lab Chip, 2013, 13, 4180–4189) Please can we link directly to the papers hosted on our publication page?.
+Our lab recently developed capillaric circuits (CCs) – advanced capillary microfluidic devices assembled from modular capillary fluidic elements similar to the design of electric circuits (Safavieh & Juncker, Lab Chip, 2013, 13, 4180–4189).
 CCs choreograph liquid delivery operations according to pre-programmed capillary pressure differences with minimal user intervention.
-We now manufacture CCs rapidly and inexpensively using 3D-printing technology (Olanrewaju et al, Lab Chip, 2016, 16, 3804–3814)Please can we link directly to the papers hosted on our publication page?.
+We now manufacture CCs rapidly and inexpensively using 3D-printing technology (Olanrewaju et al, Lab Chip, 2016, 16, 3804–3814).
 We established design rules for CCs using a combination of analytical modelling and experimentation.
 Using an electrical circuit analogue of the CC, we established design rules to ensure strictly sequential liquid delivery and demonstrate CCs that autonomously delivered eight liquids in a pre-determined sequence in <7 min.
 Ongoing work is focused on applying CCs in point-of-care diagnostic applications as described below:

 Capillaric circuits for ultra-rapid and user-friendly detection of urinary tract infection